Stratton Mountain Resort

 My last visit inadvertently coincided with a Legends weekend featuring Cliff Drysdale, so my experience may not be entirely typical of a normal camp and I left a noon of the first day.
 The Friday evening round-robin was a great way to get introduced to players (and, no doubt, gave staff a chance to examine levels).
 Saturday morning a few of us did a Cardio workout before the camp itself began.
 The next 2½ hours consisted of a quick introduction by Drysdale on the forehand followed by a series of drills built around groundstrokes mainly.
 Every 20 minutes or so the pros would change, moving to the next court, and a new drill would begin.
 The pros interjected tips—Drysdale, for example, counseled me to keep my elbow in tighter on my backhand—but the emphasis seemed to skew toward hitting a lot of balls.
 As I say, I don't know whether that's typical so I hope those of you who do attend a regular session will report back about your experience.

-The camp aside, Stratton offers a mix of other weekly tennis activities, including Cardio tennis and Friday evening mixers, tailor-made group/team clinics, videoanalysis, and of course private lessons.
+The camps aside, Stratton offers a mix of other weekly tennis activities, including Cardio tennis and Friday evening mixers, tailor-made group/team clinics, videoanalysis, and of course private lessons.

 Junior Tennis Camps.
 These are available as midweek (Mon.-Fri.) or weekend day camps for 5- to 15-year-olds.
 The midweek camps consist of on-court work from 8:30 a.m.-3 p.m. with snack and lunch breaks and culminate on Friday with a team competition and pizza party/barbecue.
 Weekend camps run three hours/day and comprise instruction, matches, and team games with a brief break for snacks.